dterceroparker/pawmily-album/README.md

 ## [PawMily Album App Link](https://pawmily-album.fly.dev/)
 ---
 ### `Description`
-##### A bootcamp experience inevitably leads us to experience the emotional cycle of change.
-The combination of facing the "valley of despair" stage whilst the insidious imposter syndrome voice gets louder--all while attempting to learn a completely new language--can make us feel alone in the fog.
-When faced with doubt, fear, and the strong urge to give up; understanding, support and wisdom can help us embrace and trust the journey.
-As Buddhist monk Thích Nhất Hạnh says, it is with the breath that we return home to ourselves and to the present moment.
+##### PawFamily App is a pet-focused app that encapsulates both social and meditative components.
+How?
+Users can engage with each others’ posts via comments while navigating a minimalist space where pet family members are at the limelight.
+We guarantee placing FOMO on the back burner while in our space.
+Check it out! 🐕 🐈‍⬛
 ---
-The PawMily Album app offers:
+PawMily Album app offers:

-- [x] Eight seconds of deep breathing
-- [x] Wisdom from Stoic philosophy, Buddhism, psychologists, a physician and a poet
-- [x] Support categories: a.
-Comparison b.
-Impostor Syndrome c.
-Acceptance d.
-Self-Love
-- [x] Randomized quotes per category
-- [x] Day night mode
+- [x] Adventure down pet memory lane with minimal distractions.
+- [x] Filter posts based on pet life stage and access your personal photo album.
+- [x] Members interact with your posts via comments.
-- [x] Purple (wisdom) and blue (trust) color tone
+- [x] Ad free
 ---

 ### [Project Planning Material Link](https://trello.com/b/1ixhu1oN/pawmily-album)